Convert your 31 ACT score to SAT equivalent and understand what it means for college admissions.

 Even some Ivy League and other highly selective schools list 31 in their middle 50%.
 For instance, Cornell University's admitted ACT range is about 33-35, and Dartmouth's is 33-35.
 That means a 31 falls just below their typical range.
 (Harvard and Stanford tend to have higher ranges, around 34-36, so a 31 is below their 25th percentile.)
 Another example: Georgetown University's mid-50% is roughly 31-35, so 31 sits at the lower end there.
 In general, with a 31 you could expect to be a competitive applicant at most top-50 schools.

-If you're considering whether to stick with the ACT or switch to the SAT (or vice versa), it helps to compare the tests.
+If you are considering whether to stick with the ACT or switch to the SAT (or vice versa), it helps to compare the tests.
 Here are some key tradeoffs and facts:

-Format & Timing: The digital SAT is 2 hours 14 minutes total, with two sections (Reading/Writing and Math).
-The ACT (without essay) is longer, about 2 hours 55 minutes, and has four sections (English, Math, Reading, Science).
-Because the SAT has fewer questions overall (about 98) and more time, you get roughly 40% more time per question on SAT than on ACT.
-In contrast, the ACT is more intense time-wise (131 questions in 125 min, about 57 sec per question).
+The digital SAT is 2 hours 14 minutes total, with two sections (Reading/Writing and Math).
+The ACT is longer, about 2 hours 55 minutes, and has four sections (English, Math, Reading, Science).
+Because the SAT has fewer questions overall (~98) and more time, you get roughly 40% more time per question on the SAT.
+The ACT is more intense time-wise (131 questions in 125 min, about 57 seconds per question).
 If you find timing stressful, the SAT's longer per-question time can be a big advantage.

-Calculator Policy: On the SAT Math section, you get a built-in graphing calculator app and all necessary math formulas on-screen.
+On the SAT Math section, you get a built-in graphing calculator app and all necessary math formulas on-screen.
 On the ACT, you must bring your own calculator and only certain models are allowed; no formula sheet is provided.
 If you rely heavily on a calculator or the SAT formula sheet, you might prefer the SAT.

+In short, neither test is "harder" overall, but differences exist.
+The SAT rewards careful pacing, math formula knowledge, and strong vocabulary.
+The ACT rewards quick work, strong science-reading skills, and comfort with its specific question styles.
 Many counselors advise trying both if possible.
-But since you already have a 31 ACT, you're clearly talented on standardized tests.
-If you do take the SAT, aim to beat that 1400 equivalency – if not, remember the 31 ACT stands strong on its own.
+Since you already have a 31 ACT, you are clearly talented on standardized tests.
+If you do take the SAT, aim to beat that 1400 equivalency - if not, remember the 31 ACT stands strong on its own.